Bad credit payday loans

 Harry was driving when he had a small car crash, colliding with a tree.
 The bonnet of his car was pushed out of shape and the engine needed repairs.
 The total cost was close to $1,000, but he didn’t have the money or the credit history to access a loan.
 He needed the car repaired quickly, so looked at his short-term loan options.
 Harry was employed full-time in government work and was approved for a small loan, which he needs to repay over his next two paydays.
 The loan was in his account on the same day and he quickly had the car repaired.

-Being able to lodge your application online removes the hassle of paperwork and provides a convenient, simple solution to unexpected expenses.
+Lodging your application online removes the paperwork and provides a solution to unexpected expenses.

 - Quick turnaround time.

-Many lenders will deposit the funds into your bank account within 24 hours.
+Many lenders deposit the funds into your bank account within 24 hours.

 - Bad credit history.

-Most lenders focus on your current financial status, which is ideal for anyone with a low credit rating.
+Most lenders focus on your current financial status, which is helpful for anyone with a low credit rating.

 There are many reputable online lenders from who you can choose.
-It’s important that you find the right company to suit your needs.
+It’s essential to find the right company that suit your needs.